 Kayaking and Canoeing Adventure in Big Bear

 You came to the area on a journey full of fun and exciting activities and attractions to escape the stresses of everyday life, as well as to enjoy the lake and all it offers.
-Extend that fun to your accommodations by booking a vacation rental with Big Bear Vacations.
+Extend that fun to your accommodations by booking a weekend vacation rental with Big Bear Vacations.
 Fuel up before a paddle around the lake and prepare a meal or snack in your unit’s fully equipped kitchen.
 Gather together with loved ones on the couch and watch your favorite movie, or plan your paddling adventures, or spend some time outdoors with the many other outdoor activities.
 Choose a cozy one-bedroom for your small family or sweetheart getaway, all the way up to a sprawling five-bedroom for a large family reunion of kayaking or canoeing fun.
 Our premium units include upgrades like stainless steel appliances, granite counters, hardwood floors, flat screen TVs and more!

 Contact us to plan a memorable kayak or canoe lake adventure today!